charlesbenon/Administrative/Spain/NIE/NIE.md

 * Passport + Photocopy
 * Work contract photocopy - You may also bring the employment history as well, known as [**vida laboral**] (https://portal.seg-social.gob.es/wps/portal/importass/importass/Categorias/Vida+laboral+e+informes/Informes+sobre+tu+situacion+laboral/Informe+de+tu+vida+laboral)

-When you have everything ready, take an apointment as otherwise they won't let you pass.
+# 2/ Appointment
+When you have everything ready, take an appointment as otherwise they won't let you pass.
 You can book it [**here**](https://sede.administracionespublicas.gob.es/pagina/index/directorio/icpplus).

 Select the following options to book the right place and procedure:
 * 1. Acceder al procedimiento